clearlinux/clear-linux-documentation/source/guides/kernel/kernel-modules.rst

       5.XX.YY-ZZZZ.native

 #.
 Install the kernel dev bundle corresponding to the installed kernel.
 The
-   kernel dev bundle contains the kernel headers, which are required for compiling kernel modules.
+   kernel dev bundle contains the kernel headers, which are placed under :file:`/usr/lib/modules/$(uname -r)/build/include/` and are required to compile kernel modules.
 For example:

    * :command:`linux-dev` for developing against the native kernel.
    * :command:`linux-lts-dev` for developing against the LTS kernel.